-Contrary to popular belief, dedication and soft skills go a long way in making IT professionals successful.
+Contrary to popular belief, creativity, problem-solving and other professional skills go a long way in making IT professionals successful.
 While technical skills are important, they can be learned more easily than a strong work ethic, a natural curiosity and the ability to work well with others.
-A person with dedication and motivation will take the initiative to learn hardware, cybersecurity, coding or whatever the technical skill may be that will help them move ahead.
-Hear from our CEO about how it’s not just a skills gap, but a confidence gap, that’s affecting the IT workforce.
+A person with dedication and motivation will take the initiative to learn hardware, cybersecurity, coding or any other technical skill that will help them move ahead.

 Whether you’re helping people solve their daily technology problems or developing technology behind the scenes, a big part of your career will involve making other people’s lives simpler with your specialized knowledge.
 You'll work closely with others to understand the challenges they face and what they need technology to do.
-Your ability to problem solve and innovate will help them do their jobs better and help your organization to succeed.
+Your ability to innovate and solve problems will help them do their jobs better and help your organization succeed.

 Job opportunities are endless for IT professionals with the right skills.
-In fact, during the fourth quarter of 2016, employers posted more than 600,000 IT jobs.
-As our world becomes increasingly digitized, the need for IT workers will only grow.
+The CompTIA Tech Jobs Report provides a monthly snapshot of IT employment trending at both the occupation and industry levels.
+In fact, the long-term outlook predicts that demand for tech talent will power employment gains across the country.
 If you feel stifled in your career and feel like you don’t have enough opportunities to move up the ladder, consider expanding your opportunities in the IT realm.
-Cyberstates can help you visualize the supply and demand in labor for fields you’re interested in.
+CompTIA's State of the Tech Workforce can help you visualize the supply and demand in labor for fields you’re interested in.

 This is one of the major draws for many people who transition to careers in IT.
-Cyberstates data shows that the average U.S. tech industry wage, at $109,000, is nearly double that of the overall average wage in the United States, at $53,100.
-As with any profession, there’s a wide range of salaries dependent on numerous factors, but it shows there’s ample opportunity for advancement in terms of both responsibility and salary.
+The Skillsoft 2022 IT Skills and Salary Report shows that the average annual salary for an IT pro in the United States is $110,765.
+As with any profession, there are many factors that influence wages, including job level, industry sector and employer size, specialty skills, signing bonuses and other forms of additional compensation, but it shows there’s ample opportunity for advancement in terms of both responsibility and salary.

-The sky’s the limit when it comes to where you’ll be able to find employment, and your opportunities won’t be limited to the corporate world.
-Nonprofits, health care organizations and universities all need smart people to join their IT teams.
-You’ll get to pick your own adventure and work in a field that you feel truly aligns with your interests.
+The sky is the limit when it comes to where you’ll be able to find employment, and your opportunities won’t be limited to the corporate world.
+Nonprofits, healthcare organizations and universities all need skilled professionals to join their IT teams.
+You’ll get to pick your own adventure and work in a field that aligns with your interests.